-I am running a Monoprint/Stencil workshop on Sunday June 4 2017 from 2-4.30pm at the Hahndorf Academy, the first of a series of monthly workshops that focus on simple printmaking techniques, as well as approaches to drawing in different media.
-Each workshop costs $60, and all materials are provided.
+I’m running these workshops on the first Sunday of each month from 2 – 4.30 pm, focusing on simple printmaking techniques as well as approaches to drawing in different media.
+Each workshop costs $45, and all materials are provided.

 For more information, email me via the contact form at the bottom of this page.
 You will need to contact the Hahndorf Academy to book your place.

-In the August workshop (August 6) we will be working with simple collagraphs.
+In the August workshop (August 6) we were working with simple collagraphs.